 Bio coming soon

-Dr. Carnett is a Senior Lecturer in Psychology at the Univesity of Waikato, New Zealand, and an Research Affilate at Victoria University of Wellington.
-She is a doctorate level Board Certified Behaviour Analyst (BCBA-D).
-Dr. Carnett initially trained in human rights and Political Science at the University of North Texas for her bachelors degree.
-She later went on to work in educational settings with individuals with developmental disabilities, which led her to pursue studies in behaviour analysis at Texas State University for her master's degree.
+Dr. Carnett is a Senior Lecturer in Psychology at the University of Waikato, New Zealand, Director of the Behaviour Analysis Programme, and a Research Affiliate at the University of Texas at San Antonio.
+She is a doctoral-level Board Certified Behaviour Analyst (BCBA-D).
+Dr. Carnett initially obtained her bachelors degree in Human Rights and Political Science at the University of North Texas.
+She later went on to work in educational settings to support learners with developmental disabilities, which led her to pursue her masters degree in behaviour analysis at Texas State University.
 She completed her doctorate degree in Educational Psychology, specializing in behaviour analysis and communication interventions at Victoria University of Wellington.
-She has over 15 years of experience working in the field of behaviour science and developmental disabilities.
+She has over 15 years of experience working in the field of behaviour analysis and developmental disabilities.
 Her research is focused on developing interventions to help individuals develop autonomy within their environments and increase their overall quality of life.
 She believes this best achieved by interventions that target issues associated to generalization of skills, as well as ensuring social significance through stakeholder participation.
 Her research interest can be classified into two overlapping categories: communication interventions and adaptive functioning.

 Sophia Kennedy (2020-2024)